vgslavov/dev_ref/effective_c++.md

 ### Item 28: Avoid returning “handles” to object internals

+* a data member is only as encapsulated as the most accessible function returning a reference to it
+* if a `const` member function returns a ref to data associated with an obj stored outside the obj itself, the caller of the function can modify the data
+* references, pointers, and iterators are all *handles*
+* member functions not accessible to the general public (i.e. `protected` or `private`) are part of an obj's internals
+* never have a member function return a ptr to a less accessible member function
+* solution: return `const` refs
+* *dangling handles*: handles that refer to parts of the obj that don't exist any longer
 * things to remember
-    * avoid returning handles (references, pointers, or iterators) to object internals; it increases encapsulation, helps `const` member functions act `const`, and minimizes the creation of dangling handles
+    * avoid returning handles (references, pointers, or iterators) to object internals
+    * it increases encapsulation, helps `const` member functions act `const`, and minimizes the creation of dangling handles

 ### Item 29: Strive for exception-safe code